jssteinberg/termcwd/README.md

 the terminal is scoped to (window-local
 CWD by default—`getcwd(0)`).
 Use an empty string to be able to toggle it from any CWD, or specify with `getcwd()` or other way.
+(The actual folder path the terminal starts in is (Neo)vim default window-local CWD.
+Which is usually what you want.)

 E.g., for an alternative terminal (numbered 1) that can be toggled for the window-local CWD: